EliaTogni/Univault/Privatezza e Protezione dei Dati.md

 s5 [E]
 s6 [F]

-©Security, Privacy, and Data Protection Laboratory (SPDP Lab)

 s13 [BDE]

-90/268

 An example of revoke operation – Delta_SEL
 BEL
 A